310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Shinobu smileexplain %}
-And so, we could say that we were simply playing the role of “heroes who had been tainted with evil” in real life, in line with the base setting of Supervillains.
+And so, we could say that we were simply playing the role of “heroes who had been tainted with evil” in real life, in line with the base setting of ‘Supervillains’.

 We shall force this into a factual truth, and convince society into accepting it.
 {% endbubble %}